Wgelyjr/AnoConEly/README.md

 A very special thank you to Dr. Matthew Jones-Rhoades and Dr. Ole Foresberg.

-DSCAM folder contains folders of each order of insects present in the research.
-There is also a fifth folder, called "Allseqs," that contains the combination of all orders.
-Within each of these folders is another set of folders - one for the plots of the data, and one for the text files of all the data.

-The "Writeup" folder contains a paper, presentation, and outline of the work that has been accomplished relevant to this research.
-If you're unclear of what exactly was done in this research, you'll likely find answers there.

-The "Programs" folder contains the relevant Python programs used in constructing the data found in the research.

-The program used to construct these data from the sequences is the noisefinder.py program.
+The program used to construct these data from the sequences is the noisefinder2.py program.
 You'll find documentation for the program within the source code or by running the program with the argument <-h>.
-The seqfinder program takes a fasta file and a start and stop position and returns the sequence including and between those two positions, and the concatty program concatenates as many files as necessary into one .fasta (or whatever file type you prefer) for use in MEGA7.

-There are alignment files in some of the order directories - these can be opened and manipulated via the MEGA program.
+Plotter.R takes the output of Noisefinder and plots it, surprisingly enough.
+This allows you to observe highly conserved regions located by Noisefinder.

 All of these files and data are yours to manipulate, under the condition that any notable findings are relayed to me, and that I am credited in any publication